 5. How do I know if it’s time to replace my pool cage?

-If the structure is significantly corroded, the mesh is extensively damaged, or the frame is warped, it may be time for a replacement.
+If the structure is badly corroded, the mesh is badly damaged, or the aluminum structures are bent, it may be time to replace them.

-By following these maintenance tips and addressing issues promptly, you can ensure your pool cage remains a durable and attractive addition to your outdoor space for years to come.
+By following these maintenance tips and fixing issues fast, you can keep your outdoor living space

 Share this post: